 Mingus Mill Waterfall

 I call it the “Hope You Like 161 Steep Steps” waterfall because that’s what you face on the short hike up to the viewing platform.
-Yeah, it’s just 0.4 miles roundtrip, but every step up raises your heart rate and every step down challenges the strongest of knees.
+Yeah, it’s just 0.4 miles round trip, but every step up raises your heart rate and every step down challenges the strongest of knees.
 The reward is a 120-foot cascading waterfall.
-You (almost) forget about the mosquitoes circling your head.
+You almost forget about the mosquitoes circling your head.
 Almost.

 We’re proud to highlight the beauty of the Great Smoky Mountains National Park, including Mingus Mill, in one of our national park films.
 We hope you can take a few minutes to watch the beauty of this Appalachian gem.